jgarber623/svgeez/README.md

 If you have the excellent [SVGO](https://github.com/svg/svgo) utility installed on your system (and the `svgo` command is available in your `PATH`), you can use the `--with-svgo` option and optimize the generated sprite file.

+**Note:** If using SVGO with svgeez, you must use SVGO version 1.3.2.
+Future releases of svgeez will update to use SVGO version 2.x.x.

 ```sh
 svgeez build --source ~/Sites/sixtwothree.org/images/icons --destination ~/Sites/sixtwothree.org/images/icons.svg --with-svgo
 ```